manguocesar/Klaay-Frontend-developer-take-home-test/README.md

 npm run dev
 ```

-And access it on http://localhost:3000 and the API on http://localhost:3001
+And access it on http://localhost:3000 and the API on http://localhost:3001/docs

-## API

-You can view the API endpoints on http://localhost:3001/docs